List of University of Aberdeen people

 Prominent alumni of the medical faculty include Patrick Manson, who first proposed malaria was transmitted by mosquito, and was the founder of the tropical medicine field, the London School of Hygiene & Tropical Medicine, and the Dairy Farm in 1886.
 Robert Brown, botanist and discoverer of Brownian motion, William Watson Cheyne, pioneer in the use of antiseptic surgical methods under Joseph Lister, Neil Arnott, inventor of the waterbed and one of the founders of University College London, Kai Ho, politician, co-founder of the University of Hong Kong and teacher of Sun Yat-sen, Peter Shepherd, who introduced the concept of teaching first aid to civilians, James Cantlie, pioneer in the use of first aid, William Wilson Jameson, Chief Medical Officer (1942–44) and an important figure in the development of the National Health Service, Graeme Catto, former President of the General Medical Council, Alexander Ogston, discoverer of Staphylococcus aureus, Alexander Stuart, Alexander Mowat, pioneer of paediatric hepatology, John Mudge, Robert Daniel Lawrence, founder of the British Diabetic Association, Joseph Adams, founder of medical genetics, and Arthur Keith, discoverer of the sinoatrial node.
 The first full-body MRI scanner was also invented in Aberdeen.
 Nora Wattie OBE, pioneer for women and children's health care in Glasgow slums.

 Alumni in literature and journalism include Alexander Ross, Chaplain-in-Ordinary to Charles I and the first to translate the Quran into English, Thomas Urqhuart, the first to translate Rabelais into English, writer and poet Tobias Smollett, Ali Smith, the author of the Booker Prize nominated novel Hotel World and the Whitbread Award winning novel The Accidental, George Coleman the Younger, James Fordyce, Rosemary Ashton, Quain Professor of English Language and Literature at UCL, Simon Farquhar, Adam Roberts, and Archibald Forbes.
 George Chalmers, historian, antiquarian, occasional economist, and writer and serial biographer who courted controversy when paid by the Pitt ministry to publish a hostile biography on Thomas Paine, read for an MA at King's.
 George MacDonald, a pioneering figure in the field of fantasy literature and a mentor of fellow writer Lewis Carroll, read for an MA between 1840 and 1845.
 James Murdoch, journalist and linguist, wrote the first comprehensive history of Japan in the English language.
-Nan Shepherd, the Modernist writer and poet, and Eric Linklater, poet, author, and military historian, who both played key roles in the Scottish Renaissance.
+Alexander Kennedy Isbister, Metis lawyer, journalist and educator, Nan Shepherd, the Modernist writer and poet, and Eric Linklater, poet, author, and military historian, who both played key roles in the Scottish Renaissance.